Jaroslav Halák

 Jaroslav Halák (/sk/; born 13 May 1985) is a Slovak former professional ice hockey goaltender.
-He was selected in the ninth round, 271st overall, by the Montreal Canadiens in the 2003 NHL Entry Draft.
+He was selected in the ninth round, 271st overall, by the Montreal Canadiens in the 2003 NHL entry draft.
 Halák played for the Canadiens as well as the Boston Bruins, New York Islanders, New York Rangers, St. Louis Blues, Vancouver Canucks, and Washington Capitals.

 Playing career

+Youth clubs

+Halák started playing hockey in the Bratislava team HK Ružinov, later played for HC Slovan Bratislava and in 2004, he was on a loan in HC Dukla Senica.